openUC2/openUC2.github.io/docs/01_Toolboxes/06_DiscoveryFluorescence/01_Fluoresence_smart_microscope.md

 # Tutorial: LED-powered fluoresence microscope

 ## Step 1: Assembly the microscope
+In the first step you are going to click the microscope together piece by piece.
+For educational purpose this instruction will go by functional groups, but feel free to do it by yourself, following the diagramm the section above.

 ### 1.1: Assembly the bright field microscope
  1. build a baseplate as shown.
 This will be used to connect the LED-Array, probe instert, the movable infinity-objective, the beamsplitter, the filter insert and the Camera.
 The Camera already is connected to the tube-lens.

+ 2. start with the LED-Array and place the probe insert behind it. fix both with two baseplates on top.

+ 3. For the movable infinity-objetive, drill the objective into the stage of the electronic Z-stage. because in this assembly the z-stage lays flat on the ground use the insert, thats closer to the Z-stage.
+As see below the lettering "stage" is placed upward.
+For the Z-Stage itself, if not already done insert the 8 grub screws on the two long sides of the Z-Stage, so you can connect the base plates to it as shown below.
+ Now place the unit behind the probe insert.
+You don't need an extra cube for the objective, but you should use a base plate on top for stability.
+ 4. next in line is the beamsplitter-cube. you can leave the cube empty for now, though you only need it when you assembly the fluoresence microscope
+ 6. the last spep is placing place the camera unit behind the beamsplitter.
+Now your bright field microscope is already built. finish it up with a second layer of base plates on the top to secure everything.

  ### 1.2: Assembly the fluorescent Microscope
  1. For the fluoresence microscope lets follow the path of light.
 First build a 4x1 baseplate and attach it to the beamsplitter cube.
  2. Then lets start from the spot furthest away and place the blue LED there.
+ 3. The blue LED is a divergent light source so now lets collimate the light with an asphere and place it next to it.
+Between the LED and the asphere shouldn't be more than 30mm space.
  4. now we want to focus the collimated light into the objective.
 Herefore we first place an emty cube and then the biconvex lensbehind it.
 We need the extra cube to have enouhght space between the asphere and the biconvex-lens. to be precisly, the space between the two lenses equals the sum of the focal leghts of those lenses.
  The asperical lens has a focal length of 20mm, the biconvex lens 100mm so you need round about 120mm space between them.
  5. now we insert the Beamsplitter.
 Insert it as shown below and don't mix up the filter sides, otherwhise you block exactly the wrong wavelegths ;)
+ 6. to focus the light into the infinity objective, between the biconvexlens and the infinty objective there should a distance of round about 100mm between them. you can mesure it as shown below.